wolfgangr/guntaPERL/setup/README-systemd.md

 The **executable** called by systemd.
 Just **spawns the watchdog and the logger**.
 From infamous cron environment acrobatics, only path config is left.
-And even this might go away.  cut executable lines from 5 to 2.
+And even this might go away, cutting executable lines from 5 to 2.

 #### `> /dev/null`
-proved handy to keep the worker script easily debugabble outside of the systemd configuration.
+It proved handy to keep the worker script easily debugabble outside of the systemd configuration.
 Just print serious debug to STDERR, and it will be logged in demon state as well.
 All verbose stuff goes to STDOUT.
 And if we really want debug in demon state, just remove the redirection to clobber /var/log/syslog.